Tetraslam/softmax/README.md

 ### adding logo links
 add logos to `public/homelogos/` and they'll automatically appear. optionally add links by editing the `logoLinks` object in `src/app/page.tsx` to map filename to URL.

+### social sharing
+the site includes Open Graph tags for better sharing on social media. to create the OG image:
+1. convert `public/og-image.svg` to PNG (1200x630px)
+2. save as `public/og-image.png`
+3. the metadata in `src/app/layout.tsx` is already configured

 ---